seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 (__RegEx__).
 The definition values and aggregated patterns for unit extraction are centrally maintained in the file `units.xlsx`.

-- The Excel spreadsheet contains both the basic data (e.g., units, classification, ...) and also aggregates the RegEx expressions for parsing.
+- The Excel spreadsheet contains the basic data (e.g., units, classification, ...) and also precompiles the RegEx expressions as constants for parsing.
-- These aggregated expressions are dynamically overwritten as constants within `units.py`.
+- These constants with the precompiled expressions then replace the existing constants  in  `units.py` .
 - __units__ is designed to use the updated expressions at runtime -- enabling flexible maintenance and extendability of the extraction logic without modifying the source code.